kenko911/OMatG/README.md

 The validations and matchings are parallelized.
 The number of processes is determined by `os.cpu_count()`.
 This can be changed by setting the `--number_cpus` argument (which is probably most useful in cluster environments).

 By default, these metrics are stored in the `csp_metrics.json` file.

-This command also plots the histogram of the root-mean-square distances between the matched structures in the `rmsds.pdf` file.
+This command also plots the histogram of the (uncorrected) root-mean-square distances between the matched structures in the `rmsds.pdf` file.

 Further arguments are documented in the `csp_metrics` method in the [`OMGTrainer`](omg/omg_trainer.py) class.